 - Inhaling your preferred essential oils from the palms of your hands, breathing slowly and evenly

-- Using a cold compress (see instructions in the infographic below)
+- Using a cold compress

 - Add five to ten drops in your bathtub, along with one tablespoon of a carrier oil and a cup of epsom salts